open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 ### HTTP client authorization retry examples

-Example of redirects in the presence of a trace started by an inbound request:
+Example of retries in the presence of a trace started by an inbound request:

 ```
 request (SERVER, trace=t1, span=s1)